HeyItsRiddhi/CS109Site/index.md

 The figure below shows the racial diversity of Florida:

 ![](FloridaMinority.jpg)
-Southern Florida is diverse (large minority populations) while the counties north tend to vary or be predominantly white.
+Each zip code is colored by the percent minority registered voters.
+As you can see, south Florida has almost entirely minority communities.
+Southern Florida is diverse (large minority populations) while the counties north and inland tend to vary or be predominantly white.

 #### Voter Records: 2 Parts